murilo-arruda/pizza-app/README.md

-## Pizza App
+## Delivery App

-Pizza Delivery prototype.
+Home delivery app prototype.

-Minimalist Pizza/Food site making the order process much faster.
+Minimalist delivery app site making the order process much faster and simple.

-Using React and google Firebase.
+Using React and Google Firebase.

+## Big app Refactor

-In future this will be a boilerplate for other sites.
+This app name will be changed for "Delivery App"

+The app will get a big refactor on the logic/state.
+Instead of handle only pizza store templates will handle any type of online delivery store (foods, drinks, cloths, games...).

-### Stack
+### Stack (desired)

 - React: Interface and state management.
 - React-router: Routes for navigation.
-- Sass: CSS pre-processor.
+- Styled-Components:
 - Firebase: Authentication and database.
 - Typescript: Code quality and safety.

-### Next steps

-This project is in development.

-Core functionality:

-- [x] Integrate with Firestore (Firebase)
-- [x] Use firebase Auth
-- [ ] Finish App logic
-  - [ ] Admin Panel
-  - [ ] Order confirmation
-  - [ ] Register Form
-  - [ ] Routes Auth

-Final touch:

-- [ ] Work on CSS Layout
-- [ ] Make app responsive for mobile
-- [ ] Create a good color palette